isabelwang30/cse15l-lab-reports/lab-report-4-week-8.md

 # Lab Report 4
-## JUnit Tests for 2 Implementations of the `getLinks()` Method
+## JUnit Tests for Two Implementations of the `getLinks()` Method
 ---
 In this lab report, we will look at running three test methods for two different implementations of the `getLinks()` method, which is discussed in [Lab Report 2](https://isabelwang30.github.io/cse15l-lab-reports/lab-report-2-week-4.html).
-The two implementations of `getLinks()` we will look at are:
+The two implementations we will look at are:
 1. My own, located in my [markdown-parser repository](https://github.com/isabelwang30/markdown-parser).
 2. One from lab group 6, located in [Leah Kuruvila's markdown-parser repository](https://github.com/leahkuruvila/markdown-parser).